 - Lower South East Regional Representative of the Employment Lawyers Association (ELA) co-ordinating the Solent Region Training Seminars for employment lawyers and professionals, sitting on a national management committee and establishing a now Kent Regional steering committee.

-Di Lloyd, Principal, St Vincent College: Claire Merritt is St Vincent College’s point of contact at Paris Smith.
+Industry – Education, Di Lloyd, Principal, St Vincent College: Claire Merritt is St Vincent College’s point of contact at Paris Smith.
 She has provided us with excellent support with some significant staffing issues and has helped us to negotiate compromise agreements with some members of staff.
 She is always extremely helpful, giving initial advice over the phone and following up by email when appropriate.

 Claire has also delivered training at the College to the whole team of managers which was very well received.
 College HR staff, senior managers and several governors have also attended training delivered by Claire at other venues in the region and the feedback has been very good, with those attending commenting on the relevance of the sessions to their roles at the College.

 Industry – NHS/Health Care : Claire’s advice and support have been invaluable – in particular what’s been so important is that her guidance is not just confined to the technical legalities but really goes to the practical realities of the situation.